zengbing15/lumos_doc/docs/tutorials/manageaccounts.md

 id: manageaccounts
 title: Manage Accounts
 ---
-> The ownership of CKB is established through keys, the lock script and addresses.

-Lumos also provides the functions to manage the keys, addresses and the lock script of an account.
+The ownership of CKB is established through keys, the lock script and addresses.
+Lumos also provides the functions to manage the keys, addresses and the lock script of [a CKB account](../concepts/ckbaccounts). <!--For more information about CKB accounts, see [CKB Accounts](../concepts/ckbaccounts).-->

 ## Prerequisites